-The Central Atlantic region (PADD 1B) has refinery capacity6 for approximately 1.2 million barrels per calendar day, enough to meet more than half of demand within PADD 1B - but the refineries are not necessarily operating at full capacity.
+The Central Atlantic region (PADD 1B) has refinery capacity for approximately 1.2 million barrels per calendar day, enough to meet more than half of demand within PADD 1B - but the refineries are not necessarily operating at full capacity.
 The remainder of the region's supply comes from pipeline movements, primarily from the Gulf Coast region via the Colonial Pipeline, and via tanker ship imports.
-Most supply in the Central Atlantic region passes through two major supply hubs, located in the Greater Philadelphia and New York Harbor areas, before being distributed to coastal markets primarily by barge, or piped to inland markets on the Buckeye and Sunoco Logistics pipeline systems.
-Please refer to Appendix II for a more detailed breakdown of petroleum assets in the Northeast and Mid-Atlantic region.
+Most supply in the Central Atlantic region passes through two major supply hubs, located in the Greater Philadelphia and New York Harbor areas, before being distributed to coastal markets primarily by barge, or piped to inland markets on the Buckeye and Sunoco

-3 Computed using Energy Information Administration State Energy Data System (EIA SEDS) 2014 data for crude oil production and end-user consumption of all petroleum products in the Northeast and Mid-Atlantic states.
+&lt;sup>3 Computed using Energy Information Administration State Energy Data System (EIA SEDS) 2016 data for crude oil production and end-user consumption of all petroleum products in the Northeast and Mid-Atlantic states.

-4 Usually ethanol derived from corn, most of which is produced in PADD 2.
+&lt;sup>4 Usually ethanol derived from corn, most of which is produced in PADD 2.

-5 Diesel and Jet Fuel are not blended with oxygenate, but batches may be blended with other batches in order to meet quality standards.
+&lt;sup>5 Diesel and Jet Fuel are not blended with oxygenate, but batches may be blended with other batches in order to meet quality standards.

-6 Refineries are located in Delaware, New Jersey, and Pennsylvania.
+&lt;sup>6 Refineries are located in Delaware, New Jersey, and Pennsylvania.